Cusp excursions for the earthquake flow on the once-punctured torus: Background

-In the following sections, we will focus on the case $S=S_{1,1}$.
-The Teichm\"{u}ller space $\mathcal{T}(S_{1,1})$ is isometric to $\mathbb{H}^2$ and is parametrized via the \textit{Fenchel-Nielsen coordinate}.
+The Teichm\"{u}ller space of the once-punctured torus $\mathcal{T}(S_{1,1})$ is isometric to $\mathbb{H}^2$ and is parametrized via the \textit{Fenchel-Nielsen coordinate}.
 We fix a pair of generators for the fundamental group of $S_{1,1}$ that intersect once.
 Then every oriented simple closed geodesic corresponds to a pair of integers given by the algebraic intersection number with the generators.
-We denote an oriented simple closed geodesic $\gamma(a,b)$, where $\operatorname{gcd}(a,b)=1$.
-Intuitively we understand the space of measured laminations $\mathcal{ML}(S_{1,1})$ by the \textit{slope} and the length.
+We denote an oriented simple closed geodesic by $\gamma(a,b)$, where $\operatorname{gcd}(a,b)=1$.

+The space of measured laminations $\mathcal{ML}(S_{1,1})$ is parametrized by the \textit{slope} (the ratio of $a$ and $b$) and the hyperbolic length with respect to $X$.
+We say that a measured lamination is rational if it is a weighted simple closed geodesic and irrational otherwise.